newlinedeveloper/meetup/README.md

 Linux,Cloud,DevOps,Docker,K8s,Seccurity,Solutions,Re-Engineering,Virtuvalization,Data,AI,Python,Ansible,Terraform,

 ### Feel Free to engage me and Loud Better:
+👇

-- 🔭 Trying make everyone to learn try and Fail habbit in their own LAB.
+- 🔭 Trying to make everyone to learn try and Fail habbit in their own LAB.
-- 🌱 Pushing Everyone to learn Confidently.
+- 💪 Pushing Everyone to learn Confidently.
 - 👯 Trying to make everyone to loud better from their confidence.
-- 🤔 I’m looking for more hands in this cloudnloud Cancer NGO initiatives.
-- 💬 Ask me about IT career related
+- 💬 Ask me about IT career related.
-- 💬 Ask me about OverSeas Migration Related
+- 💬 Ask me about OverSeas Migration Related.
-- 💬 Ask me about Any useCase Related
+- 💬 Ask me about Any Cloud,DevOps,K8s,Data,AI useCase Related.
-- 💬 Ask me about Any Europe Jobs Related
+- 💬 Ask me about Any Europe Jobs Related.
-- 💬 Ask me about Any Europe Visa Sponsorship Related
+- 💬 Ask me about Any Europe Visa Sponsorship Related.
-- 💬 Ask me about Any Solution Architecture Related
+- 💬 Ask me about Any Solution Architecture Related.
-- 📫 How to reach me: vijay@cloudnloud.com
-- 😄 Pronouns: you can call me as vijay
+- 😄 Pronouns: you can call me as vijay.
+- 🙏 I’m looking for more hands in this cloudnloud Cancer NGO initiatives.
-- ⚡ Fun fact: Join with me on this Children Cancer NGO initiatives.
+- 🙏 Fun fact: Join with me on this Children Cancer NGO initiatives.
+- 📫 How to reach me: vijay@cloudnloud.com.
+-

 ### Find All Cloud/DevOps Architect Trainings with Step-by-Step Handson with Use cases:
+- Click below Picture 👇

 [![Watch the video](https://github.com/cloudnloud/meetup/blob/main/cover.png)](https://www.youtube.com/channel/cloudnloud)